 11. After surviving the inevitable line, relax with a frozen hot chocolate as big as your head at Serendipity3.

-12. Borrow a pair of fairy wings, get a sprinkling of fairy dust, and then take tea for two (or 20) at Alice's Tea Cup's two UES locations.
+12. Borrow a pair of fairy wings, get a sprinkling of fairy dust, and then take tea for two (or 20) at Alice's Tea Cup.

 14. Got older children?
 Outfit everyone, from toddlers to teens, at kids' clothing megastore Lester's.